 Police Department’s Deer Management Program Will Continue in Sioux Falls

-This week, the Sioux Falls Police Department will begin its third annual deer harvest in city limits with the goals to reduce property damage and improve the health of Sioux Falls’ deer population.
+This month, the Sioux Falls Police Department will begin its fourth annual deer harvest in city limits with the goals to reduce property damage and improve the health of Sioux Falls’ deer population.

-For the past two years, the South Dakota Department of Game, Fish and Parks has issued a permit allowing the Sioux Falls Police Department to harvest deer from the city of Sioux Falls.
-The permits were issued after a comprehensive study was completed including deer population counts, property damage reports, and public input.
-Annual deer counts, analysis of deer/vehicle collision data, and public input are compiled each year, and then an annual report and request for the permit are sent to the Game, Fish and Parks.
-In 2015, 30 deer were successfully removed from southeastern Sioux Falls.
-In 2016, 45 total deer were removed from southeastern and northeastern Sioux Falls.
+For the past three years, the South Dakota Department of Game, Fish and Parks has issued a permit allowing the Sioux Falls Police Department to harvest deer from the city of Sioux Falls.
+The permits were issued after a comprehensive study was completed including deer population counts, property damage reports, deer-vehicle collision data, and public input.
+During 2015, the first year of the program, 30 deer were successfully removed from southeastern Sioux Falls.
+In 2017, 50 total deer were removed from southeastern and northeastern Sioux Falls.

 This year, the City has requested a permit for the removal of 50 deer, which will be removed from both the southeastern and northeastern portions of Sioux Falls.

 An archery program has been ongoing in the Rice Street area since 2010 and assists in removing deer, but the number of deer harvested by hunters has not been able to keep up with deer population growth.
-Additional archery opportunities were also available in 2016, including an archery hunt for first-time youth, women, and disabled hunters at the Archery Outfitters property on North Lowell Avenue.
-Eight deer were harvested from that location this winter.
+Additional archery opportunities were also available in 2017.

 “The City’s deer management program has been thoughtfully researched, planned, and conducted to limit the amount of property damage caused by deer, increase public safety by reducing the number of car/deer accidents, and improve the health of the overall deer population in Sioux Falls,” said Police Chief Matt Burns.

-The deer will once again be harvested by Sioux Falls police officers who have completed additional training specific to deer removal.
+The deer will once again be harvested by Sioux Falls Police and Animal Control Officers who have completed additional training specific to deer removal.
 The meat from harvested deer will be donated to area food banks.
-Through the assistance of Sportsmen Against Hunger, more than 1,200 pounds of deer meat were donated to local food banks in 2016.
+Through the assistance of Sportsmen Against Hunger, more than 1,500 pounds of deer meat were donated to local food banks in 2017.